 2. Harness system

 Everybody’s shape is different, accordingly there are many different harnessing systems to reflect this diversity.
 Look for gender specific packs or packs that come in different harness lengths to best accommodate your body shape.
 A well fitting harness ensures the majority of the weight is taken by the hips via the hip belt.
 This produces a lower centre of gravity to reduce the effect on your balance and posture, and you won't have as much discomfort around the shoulders.
-Some Osprey pack hip belts can be heat treated to ensure they are moulded to the shape of your hips.
 The staff at Paddy Pallin are expert pack fitters so drop by a store and see which one suits you best.

 3. Pockets and Attachments

-Depending on your chosen activity there are a variety of different attachment styles available in Paddy Pallin`s Rucksack range.
+Depending on your chosen activity there are a variety of different attachment styles available in Paddy Pallin's Rucksack range.
 The style of your pack should be determined by your individual needs.
 Most bushwalking packs will be a fairly simple design, slim and robust with minimal attachments to minimize snagging and scraping when walking through closed in bush land.
-More technical packs designed for multiple activities or mountaineering packs will have multiple attachments and lash points for things such as ice axes, skis, snow shoes etc. as well as different access points throughout the pack.
-All of the extra attachments and zips will add weight to your pack.
+More technical packs designed for multiple activities or mountaineering packs will have multiple attachments and lash points for things such as ice axes, skis, snow shoes etc. All of the extra attachments and zips will add weight to your pack.
 To reduce this weight manufacturers can use lighter weight fabrics, however these lighter materials can be less resistant to abrasion.
-Finding the perfect balance of weight, durability and features will depend on your adventure style and the Paddy Pallin staff can help point you in the right direction.

 Travel packs are available in a range of sizes from 40 litres up.
 The size of your travel pack will be determined by your body shape and size, as well as how much you want to pack.
-Travel packs are available in different back lengths and gender specific fits to ensure the best fit.
-Visit a Paddy Pallin store and see an expert pack fitter for guidance with your purchase.
+Some travel packs are available in different back lengths and gender specific fits to ensure the best fit.

-Loading options: Travel packs have a varied range of loading options.
+Travel packs have a varied range of loading options.
 The defining feature of a travel pack is the option to open the pack via the front zip like a suitcase.
 Some travel packs will offer multiple access points such as a separable compartment in the bottom of the pack for quick access to items without uncompressing the main compartment.
 Hybrid options might have a rucksack shape providing the option to top load as well.
-Check out the loading options available at Paddy Pallin.

 The harness system on travel packs can vary greatly depending on how much you intend on having your travel pack on your back.
 Fully supportive harnesses similar to a high quality bushwalking pack are available for those whose travel plans include some multi-day hiking.
 Less supportive harnesses are available for those who need to carry their pack on their back less frequently and don’t intend to walk multi-day hikes.
 Generally the more supportive and elaborate a pack’s harness the greater the weight and expense.
 Choose your adventure and your harness requirements will become evident.

-A good travel pack should include transit specific features not found in rucksacks, for example a harness cover and a handle for airport transit.
+A good travel pack should include specific features not found in rucksacks, such as a laptop sleeve and a handle for airport transit.
 From there additional options could include separable compartments for easy access without disturbing your well packed gear, interior compression straps to help you squeeze it all in, stow away shoulder straps for tramping around the airport, document pockets, laundry pockets, lockable zips, a rain cover, or a detachable day pack for day trips or carry on luggage.